Coiot/cbr-main/src/albums/s2/episode19.md

 - scene_number: 17
   scene_title: "PARG War: Part 2"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene17.jpg
-  narration: "<p>After last part’s humiliating defeat to the Northern Yuan, Kolchak turns his attention southward, towards Punjab.
+  narration: "<p>After last part’s humiliating defeat to the Northern Yuan, Punjab decides to take a shot at Kolchak.
 Bhera is a sore spot on the map, an exclave that is lightly defended and out of the way.
 Capturing it should be an easy feat for the PARG, with their tanks and bombers and PARGchamps. </p>"
 - scene_number: 18
   scene_title: "Halfway there"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene18.jpg